mdarwaz0786/livestream-app/README.md

-This is live stream web app.
+This is a live stream web app.